supbrice/supbrice/README.md

 Hello There!
 My name is Brice, I love technology and Cloud comouting is what I choose for a Career because I know that's the future of Technology.

-This is what I know about Cloud Computing...

-• Designing, building, and maintaining cloud architecture.
+What I know and can do,

+• Azure load balancing Solutions, including Layer 7 application gateway and layer 4 load balancer.

-• Managing cloud resources and services.
+• Managing Virtual Networks and subnets.

-• Automating cloud infrastructure.

-• Monitoring and optimizing cloud performance.

-• Ensuring security and compliance of cloud environment.

-• Troubleshooting cloud issues.

-• Providing support to cloud users.
+• Creating and managing Network Security Groups for Virtual machines and Virtual Networks for security purposes.

 • Configuration and troubleshooting of VPN connections such as Site to site, Point to Site (Included point to site connections using ADD authentication), Vnet-to-Vnet and Vet Peering.

 • Creation and administration of Route tables to manage traffic within Azure environments.